TheDrOfDoctoring/bloodlines/README.md

 - Lord of Ice, whilst Lord of Frost is active, they can move freely through ice
 - Frost Control, Whilst Lord of Frost is active, water can be turned into ice

+## Bloodknight Bloodline

+The Bloodknight Bloodline are a strain that primarily feast on the fresh blood of other vampires.
+As a result, they lose blood slower but other sources of blood are not as nourishing.

 # Special Thanks